-The Physical Therapist Assistant (PTA) curriculum is a two-year program of study that prepares a PTA to perform interventions under the supervision of a physical therapist in an ethical, legal, safe and effective manner.
-PTAs enhance the delivery of physical therapy services by providing delegated interventions, assisting the Physical Therapist with data collection, communicating with other members of the health care delivery team, interacting with members of the patient’s family and caregivers, and working cooperatively with other health care providers..
+Our Physical Therapist Assistant (PTA) curriculum is a two-year program of study that prepares a PTA to perform interventions under the supervision of a physical therapist in an ethical, legal, safe, and effective manner.
+As a PTA, you will enhance the delivery of physical therapy services by providing delegated interventions, assisting the physical therapist with data collection, communicating with other members of the health care delivery team, interacting with members of the patient’s family and caregivers, and working cooperatively with other health care providers.

 Upon graduation, the student is eligible to take the National Physical Therapy Examination for licensure.

 Hinds Community College is committed to helping you get to where they want to go.
 So, if your goal is to start a new career as a PTA or transition from a similar career in the medical ﬁeld, we can help.
 Completing our program can open doors for your career and give you the full-time employment you’re looking for.

 Did you take and pass your A&P and Microbiology courses more than 5 years ago?
 You can refresh your expired BIO sciences for a fraction of the cost and time required to repeat the traditional courses.
 We offer Proficiency Courses online, which are designed to be completed in a short period of time and at your own pace!
 For more information, please contact a Nursing/Allied Health counselor at 601-376-4807.